 "It's the peace sign," my mother said.

-But at school they're called Bunny Ears,

-When we hold them behind a head.
+But at school they're called Bunny Ears, When we hold them behind a head.

-Teachers raise them to mean quiet.
+Teachers raise them to say 'quiet'.
 Scouts raise them when their oath's begun.
-But we just raise those Bunny Ears, When we want to have some fun.
+But we just raise those Bunny Ears, When we want to have silly fun.

-Teachers' Pets
+Teacher's Pets

 For lunch we ate the hot dogs,

 That chased the copy cats,

 That caught the computer mouse,

 That worried the spelling bee,

 That stung the early birds,

 That gobbled the book worms,

 That they stuffed into the hot dogs,

 That we ate for lunch.

-Ick!
+Ick